AviatrixSystems/Docs/HowTos/tgw_design_patterns.rst

 Default_Domain Design
 --------------------------

 If you just want a full mesh connectivity between VPCs and on-prem, you do not need to create any more domains.
-Just the built-in Default_Domain and Aviatrix_Edge_Domain for the full deployment, as shown below.
+Simply use the built-in Default_Domain and Aviatrix_Edge_Domain for the full deployment, as shown below.

 |default_domain_design|